martenframework/marten/docs/docs/schemas/introduction.md

 ---
 title: Introduction to schemas
-description: Learn how to define schemas and use them in views.
+description: Learn how to define schemas and use them in handlers.
 sidebar_label: Introduction
 ---